jacob-long/dpm/README.md

 ### Get full `lavaan` summary

-While you could extract the `lavaan` model and apply any of `lavaan`'s functions to it (and you should!), as a convenience you can use `lavSummary` to get `lavaan`'s summary of the model.
+While you could extract the `lavaan` model and apply any of `lavaan`'s functions to it (and you should!), as a convenience you can use `lav_summary` to get `lavaan`'s summary of the model.

 ### Missing data